ScooterDelta/vscode-powerups/docs/00-reference/talk.md

 # VSCode Talk

 - Introduction
-  - "Fast context switching with VSCode"
+  - "Moving towards a Frictionless Development Experience with VSCode, Docker and Codespaces"
   - Name, role @entelect etc.
   - No social media's.
 - Disclaimer
   - This talk is not unbiased - I have picked scenarios where benefits are tangible, and I like VSCode and containers.
+  - I am focusing in on the tooling and dev experience - not various other areas of friction within client and systems.
 - But Why?
-  - Why context switching as a concern
-    - Context switching slows us down, and can be caused by various things.
-I have picked a few biased examples for my particular case - such as:
+  - What is Friction?:
+    - Quite hard to define, so I asked ChatGPT what Development Friction is, and it had a pretty good summary.
+    - Development Friction?
+      - Development friction refers to the obstacles or barriers that can slow down or impede the progress of a development project or initiative.
+Development friction can arise from a variety of factors, including bureaucratic red tape, political opposition, lack of resources or funding, technical difficulties, or cultural differences.
+    - So that we don't end up here all day, I am going to focus in on the local development experience and reducing technical difficulties.
+    - Local Development Causes:
       - Sometimes the stack is complicated
         - We work across complex application stacks, starting up every service and dependency can be torturous (microservices can be hard to deal with when developing).
         - **Example** - Microservices are a great way to decouple modules of an application and scale them as needed
       - Sometimes we have multiple stacks
         - Sometimes we need to jump between domains and stacks, with different technologies and dependencies.
 Keeping track of these and making sure they can all start is difficult.
         - **Example** - Current team is working on various shared services and tools across the client, meaning that if there are issues between them we need to be able to easily start up and debug an application.
       - Sometimes new people join the team
         - Grads and new team members now suddenly have to learn a new client, domain and tech stack.
 When everything is thrown in at once, having to figure out how to install RabbitMQ on your Dev machine can suddenly seem an insurmountable task.
         - **Example** Joining a new team is quite intense to start off with, between new people, new client and new domain - spending a week installing weblogic, rabbitmq, some or many database instances is painful.
-  - Why VSCode
-    - Many people see VSCode as a text editor, but it is much more than that:
-    - VSCode pros
-      - Modern principals and designs
-      - Well supported (Microsoft backed)
-      - Decoupled client and server implementation - this is a pretty key point to what we are going to do later.
-      - Highly customizable
-    - Docker Support
-      - Excellent docker support, both for implementing and using docker - as well as running VSCode runtimes and code servers within Docker.
 - What do we want
   - One click deployment
   - Configure our environment in such a way that someone can come in from anywhere, click a single button and have a fully functional dev environment